 Choosing the best contact lens solution

-Basic contact lens solutions get the job done for most people who wear contact lenses.
+Basic contact lens solutions can get the job done for most people who wear contact lenses.
 The number of choices on store shelves, though, can get overwhelming.
-Which brand is best?
-Your eye doctor helps choose your lenses, but when it comes to contact solutions, the choice is yours.
+Your eye doctor helps choose your lenses, but when it comes to contact solutions, the purchasing choice is yours (even with a doctor’s recommendation).

 Best overall contact solutions

-Puremoist's main claim to fame, according to OPTI-FREE, is a feature called HydraGlyde.
-HydraGlyde, the company says, adds an extra layer of moisture and protection so you can wear them longer.
+Certain multipurpose solutions can also be formulated to add an extra layer of moisture and protection so you can wear them longer.
 Does it make a difference?
 That is something you'll have to decide for yourself.

 READ MORE: What happens if I cry with my contacts in?